Senior Auditor Registration, Course Schedule, and Tuition

 Step 2.
 Complete Google Form to Sign-Up for the Semester

-Once you know which course(es) you would like to audit, all continuing and new senior auditors must completing the 2023 Fall Senior Auditor Registration Google Form.
+Once you know which course(es) you would like to audit, all continuing and new senior auditors must completing the 2024 Summer Senior Auditor Registration Google Form.

 Step 3.
 Obtain Professor Permission